Showing posts with label halloween. Show all posts

 Rode back to the hotel, ate breakfast, packed our bags, and began our journey home.

-The sun was shining right on my face, so I napped the first part of the trip home.
+The sun shone on my face, so I napped the first part of the trip home.

 He always orders a steak or baked potato and gets their salad bar.